- Optimizely Web Experimentation

 The Reset Results button allows you to reset your Results page.
-This affects the data displayed on the results page, and what Stats Engine calculates for this experiment.
+This affects the data displayed on the results page and what Stats Engine calculates for this experiment.

 The raw data for your experiment will still be available after the reset.
 If you need to access it, use the Data Export feature.
-This will allow you to access your Optimizely Enriched Export data via an Amazon S3 bucket.
+This will allow you to access your Optimizely Experimentation Enriched Export data via an Amazon S3 bucket.

 Once you click on the Reset Results button, a modal will pop up.
-This modal is an agreement to ensure that you understand this is a permanent action for the results page.
+This modal is an agreement to verify that you understand this is a permanent action for the results page.
 It will also protect against accidentally enabling resets.

 Once you check all three boxes, the modal's Reset Results button will become clickable.
 This is indicated by the button's color turning from gray to red.

-Clicking on the window's Reset Results button will close out the modal.
+Clicking Reset Results will close out the modal.
 You may need to refresh the page to see your change reflected.
 The results page should now appear as though the experiment has just been started and there is no data yet.
 All visitor counts, experiment duration and metrics should return to 0.
 There will now be a notation above the Reset Results button that will show the date of the last reset, and the Date Range should only show the current date.

 Troubleshoot the Results page